chauff/cse1500-web-transcripts/Lecture-1.md

 - `PUT` saves the body of the request on the server; if you have ever used ftp you are already familiar with put
 - `TRACE` can be used to trace where a message passes through before arriving at the server
 - `OPTIONS` is helpful to determine what kind of methods a server supports and finally
-- `DELETE` can be used to remove documents from a Web server
+- `DELETE` can be used to remove documents from a web server

 This is by no means an exhaustive list of methods and not all servers enable or implement all the methods shown here.
 This list shows just the most common methods in use today.

 ### !Activity!

 Lets see how this protocol works in practice.
 One of the learning goals of this lecture is to be able to make HTTP requests yourself.
 One basic tool to practice HTTP request writing is `telnet`.
 Telnet is a protocol defined in [RFC 15](https://tools.ietf.org/html/rfc15) (this low number should tell you that it is a very old standard - it is from 969).
 Software that implements the client-side part of the protocol is also called telnet.
-Telnet opens a TCP connection to a Web server (this requires a port number, for now just take it as is, you will learn more about port numbers in a bit) and anything you type into the telnet terminal is sent to the server.
-The server treats telnet as a Web client and all returned data is displayed in the terminal.
+Telnet opens a TCP connection to a web server (this requires a port number, for now just take it as is, you will learn more about port numbers in a bit) and anything you type into the telnet terminal is sent to the server.
+The server treats telnet as a web client and all returned data is displayed in the terminal.

 Try out the following examples yourself (everything indented is returned by the server and does not have to be typed out; `[carriage return]` indicates when/how often to press `Enter`):